babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 This was introduced so that users could consume ES2015 modules (ESM).

 However, the sole intention of this field is ESM, not anything else.
-The [Rollup docs](https://github.com/rollup/rollup/wiki/pkg.module#wait-it-just-means-import-and-export--not-other-future-javascript-features) make it clear that it's not intended for future JavaScript syntax.
+The [Rollup docs](https://github.com/rollup/rollup/wiki/pkg.module#wait-it-just-means-import-and-export--not-other-future-javascript-features) that specify the `module` field make it clear that it's not intended for future JavaScript syntax.

 Despite this warning, package authors invariably conflate the use of ES modules with the JavaScript language level they authored it in.

 As such, we may need another way to signal the language level.

 #### Non-scalable Solutions?

-A yearly `package.json` key: a common suggestion is for libraries to start publishing ES2015 under another field like `es2015`, e.g. `"es2015": "es2015/redux.js"`.
+A common suggestion is for libraries to start publishing ES2015 under another field like `es2015`, e.g. `"es2015": "es2015/redux.js"`.

 ```js
 // @angular/core package.json